pEtienn/Adaptive-mean-shift-based-on-distance-distributions/README.md

 The second problem is solved by having the maximum cluster size parameters.
 Indeed, usually the density after the second mode is only smaller near the end.
 So removing the tail of the distance distribution is enough to avoid finding a minimum in density after the second mode.

-The $\gamma$ function is not well tested as a kde, so there might be so unforseen situations.
+The $\gamma$ function is not well tested as a kde, so there might be so unforeseen situations.
 It comes from (https://www.stat.cmu.edu/technometrics/59-69/VOL-01-03/v0103217.pdf) and was used as a maximum likelihood estimator for truncated normal distribution.

 ## Computional complexity